nanjiangshu/proq3/README.md

 2. Python numpy package

+3. Python h5py package

-3. Python keras package
+4. Python keras package (Theano or Tensorflow backend)

 Please, note that ProQ3D was trained using Cuda/GPU, but this is not a requirement to run ProQ3D.
-The prediction is much faster than training, so you can simply use CPU to make ProQ3D predictions as long as you have numpy and keras packages installed.
-If Cuda is not installed, python should use CPU by default.
+The prediction is much faster than training, so you can simply use CPU to make ProQ3D predictions.
+If Cuda is not installed, python will use CPU by default.
+The prediction itself (excluding feature generation) takes under 1 second for a single model using either CPU or GPU.

 ## Installation